kehantan/labbook/docs/assays/mtt.rst

 This procedure can be carried out either in the biosafety cabinet or at bench.

 **Requires**

 * :ref:`MTT working solution <mtt stock>`
 * DMSO
 * Multichannel micropipette

 **Procedure**

 #.
-Take MTT working solution from freezer and warm to room temperature in water bath.
+Take MTT working solution from freezer and warm to room temperature in water bath before use.
 #.
 Add 10 uL of MTT into each well.

     Don't have to remove media on this step